jaibhasin/dsh-browser-agent/README.md

 ## Privacy and control

-The agent uses your signed-in tabs, so a click, text entry, or form submission can affect your actual accounts.
+The agent works on your real, signed-in tabs, so its actions affect your actual accounts.
-**Approval prompts are on by default for clicks, typing, and navigation.**
+That's why approval prompts are on by default for clicks, typing, and navigation.
-Use `/human-in-the-loop` to turn them on again if you are continuing an older chat created before this setting was introduced.
+Use `/human-in-the-loop` to turn them off or back on for the current chat.
-You can disable individual browser tools in the chat's tool controls.

-The connection between Chrome and DSH stays on your computer.
+The connection between Chrome and DSH stays on your computer and uses a private token.
-It uses a private token created during installation, and the bridge checks that connections identify themselves as coming from a Chrome extension.
-Keep your installed extension, DSH settings, and backups private because they contain that token or other personal data.

-Your chats are saved in Chrome on your device, and DSH also keeps local data.
+Your chats and saved tasks are stored in Chrome, and DSH keeps its own local data too.
-The AI still needs data to work with: messages and the page content it uses go to your chosen model provider.
+Your chosen AI provider receives your messages and the page content the agent reads, along with any screenshots or attached images it uses.
-Screenshots and attached images may be sent there too, and can include sensitive information.
-Document attachments are converted to text locally by the DSH plugin, then that text is sent to the provider.
+Documents are converted to text locally before that text is sent to the provider; scanned PDFs aren't uploaded or processed with OCR.

-The extension doesn't extract text from scanned PDFs using OCR or upload those PDFs.
+For voice input, recordings go to the transcription provider you choose, and its API key is saved in the extension's local settings.
+Browser dictation uses Chrome's speech recognition instead.
+Keep your extension data, DSH settings, and installation backups private: they can contain credentials and personal information.

-The installer downloads the code from this repository's `main` branch.
-Only run installation commands from a source you trust.
+The installer pulls from this repo's `main` branch, so only run it from sources you trust.

 ## Development